When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: LEB Attack Framework: Motivation and Design

-The proposed pilot model-based method is specifically designed for the cooperative spectrum sensing scenario, which consists of two steps: \textit{Step 1,} estimating the decision hyperplane of the training sensing results $\{\textbf{a}_i\}_{i\in [0,i]}$ from malicious nodes, which is determined by $\textbf{w} \cdot \textbf{a} + b = 0$ for a small set of sensing results ($\textbf{a}$ from $\{\textbf{a}_i\}_{i\in [0,i]}$ a.k.a. support vectors in SVM\cite{cortes1995support}) from the training data of the surrogate model. $\textbf{w}$ is the trained weight vector and $b$ denotes the bias (or intercept) (as shown in Fig.~\ref{Fig:svm}, in which we consider a two dimension situation, denoted as $x_1$ and $x_2$); \textit{Step~2}, based on $\textbf{w}$ and uses binary search structure along the direction defined by $\textbf{w}$ to find the final $\bm\delta_i$ to form the adversarial report $\mathbf{a}^*$ of the selected sub-model.
+However, in the LEB attack framework, different final surrogate models will be selected over time.
+Inspired from that, we propose a pilot model-based method for adversarial sensing result generation.
+This method is specifically designed for the cooperative spectrum sensing scenario, which consists of two steps: \textit{Step 1,} estimating the decision hyper-plane of training sensing results $\{<\textbf{a}_j, y_j>_{j\in [0,i]} \}$ from malicious nodes, which is determined by $\textbf{w} \cdot \textbf{a} + b = 0$ for a small set of sensing results ($\textbf{a}$ comes from $\{\textbf{a}_j\}_{j\in [0,i]}, $ also known as support vectors in SVM \cite{cortes1995support}) from the training data of the surrogate model. $\textbf{w}$ is the trained weight vector and $b$ is the bias (or intercept) (as shown in Fig.~\ref{Fig:svm}, in which we consider a two-dimension situation, denoted as $x_1$ and $x_2$); \textit{Step~2}, using a binary search structure along the direction defined by $\textbf{w}$ to find the final $\bm\delta_i$ to form the adversarial report $\mathbf{a}^*$.

 The procedure of the proposed method is shown in Algorithm~\ref{adv_gen}.
-We can use SVM as the pilot model due to its outstanding transferability performances \cite{papernot2016transferability} in practise.
-However, it is not necessary to train an extra pilot model, instead, we can choose the sub-model that has the best internal accuracy with the fusion center as the pilot model among models that involving learning a hyperplane (such as Passive Aggressive algorithm \cite{crammer2006online} and other classifiers).
-Because of the worst-case logarithmic complexity of the binary search structure, the proposed algorithm is expected to yield a fast and efficient solution to Eq. \eqref{Eq:Opt} for cooperative spectrum sensing scenarios.
+We can use SVM as the pilot model due to its strong transferability performance \cite{papernot2016transferability} in practice.
+However, it is not necessary to train an extra pilot model; instead, we can choose the sub-model that has the best consistency in terms of internal accuracy with the fusion center as the pilot model among models that involve learning a hyper-plane (such as Passive Aggressive algorithm \cite{crammer2006online} and other classifiers).
+Because of the logarithmic complexity ($O(log N)$ with searching size $N$) of the binary search structure, the proposed algorithm is expected to yield a fast and efficient solution to Eq. \eqref{Eq:Opt} in cooperative spectrum sensing scenarios.